(Page Updated: 7 May 2017)

-You probably love Thai food but you order the same things all the time because you don’t know what to get that you might like.
-I’ll offer some suggestions here by covering some popular Thai foods that you might enjoy.
+You probably love Thai food but you order the same things all the time because you don’t know what to get that you will like.
+I’ll offer some suggestions here by covering some popular Thai foods you might enjoy.

 I think there are many people that don’t know what to eat when they go to a Thai food restaurant.
 Before I came to Thailand I usually ordered the same things over and over, and I sometimes still do!
 If I ate with someone that ordered something different – I tried it and almost always loved it.
 Thai food is so diverse, so delicious in all its different forms.
 I won’t lie, Thailand’s food had a lot to do with what country I chose when I left the USA.
-I looked at India, Thailand and Vietnam.
-In the end Thailand’s safe environment won me over.
+I looked at India, Cambodia, Malaysia, Thailand and Vietnam.
+In the end Thailand’s safe environment and amazing food won me over.
 But, I’ve been enjoying and loving the Thai food here in-country for about twelve years now.

 Before I arrived, I wondered, is it possible for me, an American, to eat Thai food full time?
 It was a tough question because I usually only ate two or three things at a Thai restaurant in the US.
 Typically I would have Gai Pad King (ginger chicken) and an appetizer that wasn’t even Thai – but it was in the Thai restaurant.
 I had “Crab Rangoon”.
 It was a fried crab dessert that was really delicious at the Thai restaurant in Tampa, Florida called “Jasmine Thai”.
 I’ve asked many restaurants and friends here in Thailand if they ever heard of Crab Rangoon – or anything similar.
 Nobody has.
 Hmm, go figure.